 We currently execute this responsibility through two specific collaborative endeavours – the Community Development Facility and the Mozbio Project.

-Funding from the CDF and Mozbio goes towards developing key aspects of Maputo Special Reserve, as well as creating opportunities; conducting training; building capacity; improving livelihoods and ensuring sustainable natural resource use for poor, vulnerable communities living within and around this protected area.
+Funding from the CDF and Mozbio goes towards developing key aspects of the Mozambique components of the Lubombo TFCA, as well as creating opportunities; conducting training; building capacity; improving livelihoods and ensuring sustainable natural resource use for poor, vulnerable communities living within and around this protected area.

-This is being achieved through various projects, which include reserve revenue distribution, reproductive health and livelihood projects such as chilli farming, honey production and conservation agriculture.
+This is being achieved through various projects, which include reserve revenue distribution, reproductive health, alternative livelihood, as well as education and awareness projects.

-One of the first projects to be completed was the provision of fresh drinking water to nine communities, comprising 2 300 people and their cattle.
+One of the first projects to be completed was the provision of fresh drinking water to ten communities, providing water to 3 375 people and their cattle, through boreholes.
 Pumps linked to solar panels are used to pump the water.
 To manage the water-supply project, a water management committee was established for every borehole.
 These water committees have been created and capacitated for the operation and maintenance of constructed water points, which includes multifunctional solar panel borehole systems for agriculture, human and cattle use, and five hand-pump boreholes.
 Agriculture activities linked to the boreholes advance the production of food resources that provide security and generate incomes.

 Many of the chilli farmers now have bank accounts, brick houses, are able to send their children to school and even provide employment to other community members.

-Established and supports Community Development Facilities in the Maputo Special Reserve in the Lubombo TFCA and Simalaha Community Conservancy in the Kavango Zambezi TFCA, as well as the Southern African Wildlife College.
+Established and supports Community Development Facilities in the Maputo Special Reserve in the Lubombo TFCA, the Simalaha Community Conservancy in the Kavango Zambezi TFCA, as well as the Southern African Wildlife College.